vmware-tanzu/build-image-action/CONTRIBUTING.md

 ## Ways to contribute

-We welcome many different types of contributions and not all of them need a Pull request.
+We welcome many types of contributions and not all of them need a Pull request.
 Contributions may include:

 * New features and proposals
 * Documentation